rgyap/Used-Car-Dataset/README.md

 ## About
 This notebook was adapted from a project of mine for the "CSMODEL" course of De La Salle University Manila.
 This project was done by group, and I feel fortunate that I worked with wonderful people for this.
-In particular, this project was worked on by the folloing:
+In particular, this project was worked on by the following:
 - Abiño, Renz Wendell
 - Detablan, John Daniel
 - Reynoso, Markus Nikolo